marcomsousa/hostname/README.md

 This is a minimalist flask app that returns the container ID via HTTP GET.

+Based on [Alpine Linux](https://alpinelinux.org/), so the image is quite small.

 Run the Docker container using the command shown below.

 ```bash